Are Ensembles Getting Better all the Time?: Introduction

 \subsection{A motivating example: neural nets for medical diagnosis}

 In this section, we consider the following practical problem: we want to predict whether a dermatoscopic image corresponds to a benign keratosis-like lesion or a melanoma.
-We use the DermaMNIST \citep{yang2023medmnist} data set, based on the HAM10000 collection \citep{tschandl2018ham10000}, and retain only the classes ``benign keratosis" and ``melanoma" (more details on the data set are available in Section~\ref{sec:experiments}).
-Using a training set and a validation set, we train a convolutional neural network with dropout to discriminate these two classes.
-We then use a Monte Carlo dropout ensemble to classify the test set \citep{gal2016dropout,hron2018variational}, and look at the evolution of the accuracy (Figure~\ref{fig:accuracy_derma}) and the cross-entropy (Figure~\ref{fig:crossent_derma}) as the ensemble grows.
+We use the DermaMNIST \citep{yang2023medmnist} data set, based on the HAM10000 collection \citep{tschandl2018ham10000}, and retain only the classes ``benign keratosis'' and ``melanoma'' (more details on the data set are available in Section~\ref{sec:experiments}).
+Using a training set and a validation set, we train a LeNet-like convolutional neural network \citep{lecun1998gradient} with dropout to discriminate these two classes.
+We then use a Monte Carlo dropout ensemble to classify the test set \citep{gal2016dropout,hron2018variational}, and look at the evolution of the accuracy (Figure~\ref{fig:accuracy_derma}) and the cross-entropy loss (Figure~\ref{fig:crossent_derma}) as the ensemble grows.
 There is a crisp difference between the behaviours of the two losses.
-The overall accuracy has no clear monotonic pattern, but if we split the test set into two subsets depending on whether the asymptotic prediction is right or wrong, we notice that the accuracy is decreasing for right predictions and increasing for wrong ones!
-On the other hand, the cross entropy appears clearly decreasing, regardless of the quality of the prediction.
+The overall accuracy has no clear monotonic pattern, but if we split the test set into two subsets depending on whether the asymptotic prediction is right or wrong, we notice that the accuracy is \review{in}creasing for right predictions and \review{de}creasing for wrong ones!
+On the other hand, the cross-entropy appears to be clearly decreasing, regardless of the quality of the prediction.
 Our goal is to provide clear theoretical explanations for these phenomena.